isyuck/tidal-party/README.md

 In practice, you can think of `!t x` as shorthand for Tidal's `d1 $ s x`.

-Most SuperDirt effects work within tidal-twitch, and full a list of working effects can be found in [effects.json](https://github.com/isyuck/tidal-twitch/blob/main/effects.json).
+Most SuperDirt effects work within twitch-tidal, and full a list of working effects can be found in [effects.json](https://github.com/isyuck/twitch-tidal/blob/main/effects.json).
 While Tidal's mini-notation works fully, no functions are yet available.

 Patterns are kept on a time based stack and are associated with users.
 There is a (configurable, maybe one day dynamic?) maximum number of patterns that can be active at any one time.
 When a user sends a new pattern to the chat, their currently active (old) pattern will be replaced by their new pattern.
 If they don't have any active patterns, the *oldest* pattern on the stack will be replaced, regardless of who it belonged to.
 As new patterns replace old patterns, new groups of patterns will form over time.